Director Danny Boyle’s 2000 film, The Beach, is equal parts daring adventure and pure psychological thriller.

-Rock band New Order first released their tune ‘Brutal’ in 1994, but it was re-released on the soundtrack for The Beach in 2000.
+Rock band New Order first released their tune ‘Brutal’ in 1994, but it was re-released on this soundtrack.
 The rock song pairs well with an early scene in the film when the three main characters, Richard, Francois, and Etienne, arrive at a beach they’ve risked their lives looking for while in Thailand.

 Related: Enhance your perilous journey with friends with this friendship songs playlist.

 “God knows you’re lonely souls.”
 This moody, alternative dance number plays at the end of the movie as the credits roll.
 First appearing on Unkle’s 1998 album Psyence Fiction, the song stands as a way to usher the viewer to return to a more relaxed state after experiencing the main character Richard’s psychological and physical trauma at the hands of an unassuming commune on a remote beach in Thailand.

 Related: Here’s our list of songs about feeling lonely.